Political positions of Dianne Feinstein: North Korea

 In July 2017, during an appearance on Face the Nation after North Korea conducted a second test of an intercontinental ballistic missile, Feinstein said the country had proven itself to be a danger to the US and stated her disappointment with the lack of response from China.

 On August 8, 2017, in response to reports that North Korea had achieved successful miniaturization of nuclear warheads, Feinstein issued a statement insisting isolation of North Korea had proven ineffective and President Trump's rhetoric was not aiding in the resolve of potential conflict, additionally calling for the US to "quickly engage North Korea in a high-level dialogue without any preconditions".

 In September 2017, following President Trump delivering his first speech to the United Nations General Assembly in which he threatened North Korea, Feinstein released a statement disagreeing with his remarks: "Trump's bombastic threat to destroy North Korea and his refusal to present any positive pathways forward on the many global challenges we face are severe disappointments."

 Free speech

-She was the main Democratic sponsor of the failed 2006 constitutional Flag Desecration Amendment.
+Feinstein was the main Democratic sponsor of the failed 2006 constitutional Flag Desecration Amendment.

-She also voted for the McCain-Feingold legislation.
+Feinstein voted for the McCain-Feingold campaign finance reform legislation.

 In 2007, Feinstein was asked in a Fox News interview whether she would revive the Fairness Doctrine, and she replied that she was looking at it.

 In 2010, Feinstein voted in favor of unilateral US censorship of the Internet by voting in favor of COICA.
 Also in 2010, Feinstein said in reference to Cablegate, "Whoever released this information should be punished severely."

 In 2013, Feinstein called for the immediate extradition and arrest of Edward Snowden, the whistleblower who leaked information about the PRISM surveillance program.